-Graduates of the Pediatric Cardiac Ultrasound and Congenital Heart Disease program will:
+Graduates of the Pediatric Cardiac Ultrasound and Congenital Heart Disease diploma program will:

-- Perform a comprehensive echocardiographic examination utilizing appropriate pediatric and adult protocols, clinical standards and guidelines, and quantification techniques. - 2.
+- 1. Perform a comprehensive echocardiographic examination utilizing appropriate pediatric and adult protocols, clinical standards and guidelines, and quantification techniques. - 2.
 Apply knowledge of normal and abnormal cardiac anatomy/physiology, including congenital and acquired cardiac disease, while performing an echocardiogram. - 3.
 Communicate critical echocardiographic findings via verbal and written preliminary reports, utilizing appropriate medical terminology. - 4.
 Exercise discretion, professional judgement, and ethical behavior when performing clinical assessments and communicating with patients and healthcare professionals. - 5.
 Apply the knowledge, skills, and abilities to register and complete the ARDMS and/or CCI certification examinations in pediatric and adult echocardiography.

-Course # Course Title Lecture Hours Laboratory/ Externship Hours Quarter Credit Hours A Policy of Cooling Distribution and Embardence of the Hours Hours A Review of Cardiac Principles and Embryology of the PE-I Heart 120 120 15.0 Congenital Heart Pathology and Training in the Systematic Ultrasound Assessment of the Pediatric PE-II Heart 120 120 15.0 Miscellaneous and Advanced Evaluation of Case Studies and Student Evaluation of Laboratory PE-III Knowledge and Assessment of Scanning Skills 80 144/160 18.5
+Course # Course Title Lecture Hours Laboratory/ Externship Hours Quarter Credit Hours A Review of Cardiac Principles and Embryology of the PE-I Heart 120 120 15.0 Congenital Heart Pathology and Training in the Systematic Ultrasound Assessment of the Pediatric PE-II Heart 120 120 15.0 Miscellaneous and Advanced Evaluation of Case Studies and Student Evaluation of Laboratory Knowledge and PE-III Assessment of Scanning Skills 80 144/160 18.5

-VOCATIONAL NURSING - Los Angeles and Ontario campuses
+VOCATIONAL NURSING - Los Angeles and Ontario Campuses